-When dinner is almost over, my son climbs onto my lap and leans back into me, tilting his head upward so our eyes meet, his are hazel with specks of green in them.
+When dinner’s almost over, my son climbs onto my lap and leans back into me, tilting his head upward so our eyes meet, his are hazel with specks of green.

 “Mommy, can I have some nummies?” he asks, patting my cheek with his tiny hand.

 “Pajamas first,” I tell him.
-He giggles happily, wiggles off my lap, and runs to get ready for bed.
+He giggles, wiggles off my lap, and runs to get ready for bed.

 Then you’ll be breastfeeding past three.

-And before you know it, your tiny breastfed baby will be taller than you.
+And before you know it, your tiny breastfed baby will be all grown up, taller than you, feisty and independent.

-And that healthy, strong, well adjusted youngster will benefit her whole life from having been breastfed past three.
+And that healthy, strong, well-adjusted young person will benefit her whole life from having been breastfed past three.